masgustavos/alertmanager-discord/README.md

 Copy the example config to a file named `my-config.yaml` and use your own *webhookURLs*.
 This is the filename expected by docker-compose.
 This file is gitignored.

+> You cannot have the word `discord` in the `username` config property.
+Hence, the default username is `alertmanager`, but this is an assumption and you can change it at will.
+See [config.go](config/config.go) to check all the possible customizations.

 ### Install in Kubernetes with Helm

 There's a Helm Chart available at [masgustavos/helm/alertmanager-discord](https://github.com/masgustavos/helm/tree/main/charts/alertmanager-discord).
 Take a look at the [example values](mock/helm/) for both the [alertmanager-discord](mock/helm/values-ad.yaml) and the [community Prometheus Helm Chart](https://github.com/prometheus-community/helm-charts) (which includes the config for Alertmanager).